Victor P. Tsilonis: ICTY, ICC and academic qualifications

 His expertise in the field of international criminal justice dates back to 2004, when he spent six months as a Junior Legal Advisor at the Office of the Prosecutor of the International Criminal Tribunal for the former Yugoslavia (Milošević Case).
-He then completed a PhD thesis on “The Jurisdiction of the International Criminal Court: the Prerequisites for its Exercise” (AUTh, 2016).
+He then completed a PhD thesis on “The Jurisdiction of the International Criminal Court: the Prerequisites for its Exercise” (AUTh, 2016), which was published in Greek in 2017 by Nomiki Bibliothiki and in 2019 in English by Springer (forthcoming 2nd edition, January 2024).
 He is included in the List of Counsel before the International Criminal Court since April 2016.

-Teaching international criminal law
+Teaching law

-He currently teaches the postgraduate course "Criminal Law against Corruption and Financial Crime" at the Hellenic Open University (2022-2023).
+In 2022-2023 he taught the postgraduate course "Criminal Law against Corruption and Financial Crime" at the Hellenic Open University.
 During the 2018–19 academic year, Tsilonis taught three lectures of the postgraduate course of International Criminal Justice as a visiting lecturer at the Law School of the Democritus University of Thrace.
 Moreover, he has also taught as a Research Fellow, Lecturer or Academic Director at the International Hellenic University, the Aristotle University of Thessaloniki, the Democritus University of Thrace, the Lord Byron School of Foreign Languages and the Thessaloniki Bar Association, the courses of International Criminal Justice, Criminal Law, Criminology, Prisoners’ Rights, Legal Translation, Legal Terminology, and Legal English Skills (TOLES).

 International Criminal Court Bar Association

 Tsilonis is an internationally recognised expert on international criminal law, included in OSCE Consultancy Roster of Legal Experts (Vienna, 2018) and the Roster of Experts of the International Nuremberg Principles Academy (May 2017).
-He is a member of the International Criminal Court Bar Association since its foundation in 2016 and the current ICCBA Vice President for Victims (2021-2022).
-In 2019-2020 he was elected in the same position (jointly with Megan Hirst) and served simultaneously as the Chairman of the Professional Standards Advisory Committee.
-In November 2022 ICCBA members nominated him for president.
+He is a member of the International Criminal Court Bar Association since its foundation in 2016, former ICCBA Vice President for Victims (2019-2020, 2021-2022) and currently Chairman of the ICCBA Professional Standards Advisory Committee (2023-2024).
+In 2019-2020 he was elected in the same position and simultaneously was the Chairman of the Professional Standards Advisory Committee.
+In November 2022 ICCBA members nominated him for president; although he was not elected he received approximately 28% of the votes cast in favour of his candidacy.